google/fonts/ProjectChecklist.md

 You may maintain a build script that runs the build steps, or you may make a tutorial for taking those steps manually (or a mix.)

+- [ ] Binary files

+After the build process you will have OTF and TTF files.

 ## Production

 - [ ] Including ttfautohint